DanssUI/Task-Manager-Html-CSS-JavaScript/README.md

 add transition on add-task container<br>
 fixed the create task button slightly overlapping the timers.<br>
 Change the architecture similiar to MVC <br>
 <br>
 removed position absolute from lower-box .lb-head.<br>
 remove flex with grid and also height auto from some properties<br>
 added transition on task-view.<br>
+removed flex box from lower-input div<br>
+added transition on category menu pop up<br>
+and some other things too <br>
 <br>

 ##Currently Working on---<br>
 Cleaning code<br>
+Changing architecture <br>
 Responsiveness<br>